freitasgouvea/universal-token-vault/README.md

 The contract implements security features such as `Pausable` and `ReentrancyGuard` to ensure safe and reliable operation.
 The vault can be paused to prevent deposits and withdrawals during maintenance or emergencies.

+Additionally, helper functions ensure that only the registered functions can be called and only the correct amounts and IDs can be used:

+- Verify function signature: Ensures that the function being called matches the registered function signature.
+- Decode amount: Decodes the amount parameter from the provided data based on the specified parameter index.
+- Decode Id: Decodes the ID parameter from the provided data based on the specified parameter index.

 ## Smart Contract Structure